ChickenProp/chickenprop.github.com/drafts/ruining-log-money-maximizer.md

 Then if Logan's current bankroll is \\( x \\), I tell him that if he wagers \\( w \\), I'll wager \\( f(x, x-w) - x \\) (giving him 60% chance of coming away with \\( f(x, x-w) \\) and 40% chance of coming away with \\( x-w \\)).
 He'll want to bet everything he can on this.
 I spent some time trying to find an example of such a function but my math isn't what it used to be; I'm just going to hope there are no hidden complications here.

-So what are the similarities and differences?
+So what are the similarities and differences between Linda and Logan?

 Difference: Logan's bets grow a lot faster than Linda's.
 For some fixed probability of bankrupting them, I need a lot less money for Linda than Logan.
 Similarity: I need an infinite bankroll to pull this off with probability 1, so who cares how fast the bets grow?